When was the last time you spent money with Groupon, the United States’ most popular social coupons merchant?

 Pro Tip: Under no circumstances should you accept less than your traditional Groupon voucher’s face value from the issuing merchant.
 It’s not uncommon for merchants to try to nickel-and-dime hapless consumers with penalty fees and the like.
 Groupon frowns upon this behavior and will intervene on your behalf if you bring an incident to their attention in a timely fashion.

 I’m a seasoned Groupon user.
-Though I’m proud that I’ve let only two promotions expire in the six or seven years since I purchased my first social coupon, I’ve probably bought half a dozen Groupons that I really didn’t need.
+Though I’m proud that I’ve let only two promotions expire in the years since I purchased my first social coupon, I’ve probably bought half a dozen Groupons that I really didn’t need.
 Were it not for the too-good-to-be-true Groupon offer, I’d likely never have patronized the participating merchants.
 All else equal, my bank account would be $200 or $300 bigger right now.